Notable People

 That matters because it separates him from the usual "nepo baby" caricature.

-Plenty of famous children leverage proximity into a nonstop public career.
+Plenty of famous children turn proximity into a nonstop public career.
 Gould seems to have done the opposite.
 He had the access and then spent years backing away from the machinery around it.
 That gave his later music career a different texture.
 It does not feel like an extension of family branding.
 It feels like something he allowed himself only after deciding that performing did not have to mean surrendering his private self.

 Music arrived late because comparison arrived first